Lumbar Herniated Disc: Causes, Effects, and When Surgery Is the Right Treatment

 Alternative medicine could also accompany the recovery process, involving:

-It is only when all else fails that surgery is to be considered, and the advantages should be attentively contrasted with the potential harm since there is no 100% certainty that the surgery will relieve the patient of the pain.
 Should the surgery take place, one would have to consistently follow the post-surgery regimen designed by their doctor since it will specify which activities the individual will be able to engage in and which they will have to postpone due to rehabilitation.